Gorwar: Economy

 The state manufactured sword-blades and other weapons, but little else.
 In 1901 the gross revenue of the state was approximately Rs 28,000, and the tribute to the British Raj was set at a mere Rs 450.
 The Crosthwaite Hospital was opened by Sir Robert Crosthwaite in December 1897.

-The Sirohi state joined India after the independence and became the part of Rajasthan state later in 1960.
+The Sirohi state joined India after its independence and became the part of the Rajasthan state in 1960.

-In the 21st century Godwad or Godwar is undergoing development, cement factories, highways, tourism and agriculture.
-The natives of the Land of the gods, Godwad have stretched across the country for business.
+In the 21st century Godwad or Godwar is undergoing development, the cement factories, highways, tourism and agriculture.
+The natives of the Land of the Gods, Godwad have stretched across the country for business.
 Shepard like the Rabari has travelled Madhya Pradesh and beyond trading.
 The business class that's crossed borders and gone to Mumbai, Hyderabad and beyond.
-The farmer has started to save wildlife. the area of Jawai Bandh, nana, chamunderi, bhandar, velar, virampura, kotar, Bera and Sheoganj.
-The native and local people have taken tourism as the weapon to save Godwar Wildlife.
-The Jawai Bandh Leopard Conservation Reserve is home to several upcoming hotels, and issue which is a must address, as Godwar is the last green western frontier of India.
-This increase in hotels demands responsible handling, as Godwad Bagheera Country must strive to be a Sustainable Destination.
+The farmer has started to save wildlife.
+The area of Jawai Bandh, Nana, Chamunderi, Bhandar, Velar, Virampura, Kotar, Bera and Sheoganj.
+The native and local people have taken tourism as a weapon to save Godwar Wildlife.
+The Jawai Bandh Leopard Conservation Reserve is home to several upcoming hotels, and an issue which is a must to be addressed, as Godwar is the last green western frontier of India.
+This increase in hotels demand requires responsible handling, as Godwad Bagheera Country must strive to be a Sustainable Destination.

+Currently, the new Rajasthan government policies and road and railway connectivity have turned Abu Road into a major Industrial city and financial hub of the region.